A Predictive Approach to Simulate Possible Impacts of Climate Change on the Agricultural Sector

 A single statistical measure was used to compare the ETo generated from the baseline or observed data with that generated from PRECIS.
 For each of the locations the statistical criteria of Percentage Error of Estimate (PE) was used to evaluate if there would be change in ETo in the year 1998 and in the future scenarios of the years 2050-2055.
 If there is a change what would be the extent at which the ETo values as a result climate change would differ from the baseline ETo values.
 The PE is defined as:

-Where equation and equation are averages of Pi and Oi which are the ith predicted data using PRECIS input data to generate future ETo values and observed input data to generate baseline ETo values respectively.
+Where and are averages of Pi and Oi which are the ith predicted data using PRECIS input data to generate future ETo values and observed input data to generate baseline ETo values respectively.

 Results And Discussion